KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 There are many questions the blockchain industry faces over the next several decades.
 How will we approach encryption in the age of quantum computing?
 What will miners do as Bitcoin's block rewards decrease?
 How will software adapt to government interests?

 The good news for you is that our team does a good chunk of the work for you.
-When you purchase our primary services, you freely receive the updates we create for your asset chain's daemon.
+You freely receive the updates we create for your asset chain's daemon.
 This helps to keep your blockchain up-to-speed with many of the latest trends.

 ### The Komodo Declaration of Independence